-10 Biggest Ecommerce Challenges In 20219 min readReading Time: 7 minutes
+20 Biggest Ecommerce Challenges In 2023 + Simple Solutions14 min readReading Time: 10 minutes

-Remember when the Titanic was sinking and the band continued to play?
-Well, retailers in 2020 are the band!
+Ecommerce Challenges – Remember when the Titanic was sinking and the band continued to play?
+Well, retailers in 2023 are the band!

 Ever since the World Health Organization declared covid-19 a global pandemic, there seems to have been a boom in everything ranging from the extra pounds in many people to the number of food channels on YouTube.